Reverse telnet

 Reverse telnet is a specialized application of telnet, where the server side of the connection reads and writes data to a computer terminal line (RS-232 serial port), rather than providing a command shell to the host device.
 Typically, reverse telnet is implemented on an embedded device (e.g. terminal/console server), which has an Ethernet network interface and serial port(s).
 Through the use of reverse telnet on such a device, IP-networked users can use telnet to access serially-connected devices.

-In the past, reverse telnet was typically used to connect to modems or other external asynchronous devices.
-Today, reverse telnet is used mostly for connecting to the console port of a router, a switch or other device.
+Reverse telnet can be used to connect to modems or other external asynchronous devices.
+It is also used to connect to the console port of a router, a switch or other device.

 Example

 On the client, the command line for initiating a "reverse telnet" connection might look like this: